aljawaid/Glancer/README.md

 Features
 -------------

-- Display comment ID in comments (not complete)
+- Display comment ID in comments
 - A new fixed mini bar across the bottom of the screen allowing users to search by Task ID, Comment ID and Project ID
-- Search by entering the relevant ID number in the box and press enter. (submit buttons for mobile users yet to be added)
+- Search by entering the relevant ID number in the box and press enter on your keyboard

 Screenshots